Do you want to improve your customer experience? Connect the front, middle, and back of your business with integrated automation

 Many companies using cognitive assistants as part of their customer service strategy are having them assist customer service representatives in finding information quickly or with next-best-action decision making.
 Cognitive assistants are fast becoming an important cog in the OneOffice engine: whether directly corresponding with customers, augmenting the work of a customer rep, or helping middle and back office processes get completed more intelligently and efficiently.
 The key difference between cognitive assistants and tools like chatbots is their ability to combine elements of process automation, AI, and smart analytics into an integrated solution.
 Deployed correctly, these tools don’t just automate interactions; they help people access data faster, execute processes, and help us understand our employees and customers better.

 Customer experience is not driven by digital adoption but digital change management In addition to a new approach to integrating technologies, the OneOffice and changing customer expectations also require a new mindset about how companies and their partners measure success.
-Fifty-one percent of the highest performing enterprises see their cultures as holding them back in the digital transformation journey, while only 36% of the lowest performing enterprises identify culture as a problem to progress.
+51% of the highest performing enterprises see their cultures as holding them back in the digital transformation journey, while only 36% of the lowest performing enterprises identify culture as a problem to progress.
 Change management approaches must be agile, measurable, and iterative to be impactful.
 Scaling up digital initiatives and enabling the right governance models are also critical points.
 The ability to codify “business outcomes” in contractual agreements, pricing structures, and performance measures is also a vital element to drive change.
 While there is no nirvana around pricing, it needs to be implemented based on every client’s unique requirements and context.
 The flexibility to put skin in the game with innovative and nonlinear commercial models is essential to drive real change.

 The Bottom Line: You can’t transform the customer experience without rethinking the way you do business from front to back, leveraging integrated automation.
 Integrated automation means that the change agents of process automation, AI, and analytics must work together, not in silos, to solve enterprise-wide business problems and scale.
 And fundamentally, people and process aspects also need to be considered and optimized in equal proportion as technology in order to enable change.
 The OneOffice gives companies a roadmap that embraces the power of “AND” to elevate the customer experience with integrated automation.